 He runs two ventures: Xship – www.xship.in and Navalt – www.navaltboats.com

-Towing operations seem pretty straightforward – we just need to connect the vessel to...
+Towing operations seem pretty straightforward – we just need to connect the vessel to be towed to...

 Part 1 – Environment and Environmental forcesThe OCIMF (Oil Companies International...